 The Streamlined FHA 203(k) Rehabilitation Mortgage loan is designed for homes that can be remodeled, repaired, or updated for less than $35,000.
 This type of loan allows homebuyers to make minor repairs to the property without diving into personal savings.

 An advantage of this type of mortgage is that homebuyers can combine the property and renovations into one loan.
-The loan allows homebuyers to purchase their dream home with available money to make the home liveable.
+The loan allows homebuyers to purchase their dream home with available money to make it liveable.

 What Type of Repairs are Allowed?

-While this type of loan does not allow any structural changes to the property, it is important to remember that cosmetic modifications can transform a house dramatically.
+While this type of loan does not allow any structural changes to the property, it is essential to remember that cosmetic modifications can transform a house dramatically.

 Improvements and repairs homebuyers can accomplish under the Streamlined 203(k) Mortgage include:

-The FHA does not cover luxury repairs and replacements such as hot tubs, swimming pools, and bathhouses under the Streamline Mortgage loan program.
+Under the Streamline Mortgage loan program, the FHA does not cover luxury repairs and replacements such as hot tubs, swimming pools, and bathhouses.

 How to Qualify for an FHA 203k?